zherenz/ImT-MRD/README.md

 Only inference code is included in this repo. <br>
 Two models were provided: Model-complex and Model-magnitude-preview(under development). <br>
 Matrix size < 400 * 400 is preferable. <br>
+Please contact the authors (zheren.zhu and yang.yang4 @ucsf.edu) for model weights <br>
+Unauthorized copying, modification, distribution, or use of this code, in whole or in part, for commercial purposes, is strictly prohibited.<br>

 ## Command
 cd mri